Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width

-Choose an unmarked vertex $z$ of $D_3$ represented by $c_1$.
-From the construction, we can easily observe that $\limbtil_{D_3}[B_s, z]=H$.
-If $H=A$, then we can regard $\limbtil_{D_3}[B, c]$ as an one-vertex DH-extension of $A$ with the new vertex $c$.
-Therefore, we may assume that $H$ is an one-vertex DH-extension of $A$ with a newly added vertex $a$ for some unmarked vertex $a$ of $H$.
-Note that since $y$ is not the center of a star bag, either $y$ is a leaf of a star bag or $B_2$ is a complete bag.
+If $H=A$, then we can regard $\limbtil_{D_3}[B, c]$ as a one-vertex DH-extension of $A$ with the new vertex $c$.
+Therefore, we may assume that $H$ is a one-vertex DH-extension of $A$.
+Let $a$ be the newly added vertex $a$ in $H$.

+We would like to remove the extended vertex $a$ from $H$, and then add $c$ to $H$ so that we obtain a new one-vertex extension of $A$ which contains $c$.
+But this is not always possible because the operation of removing $a$ may disconnect the remaining part of $H$ from $c$.
+We first deal with this special case.

-If $B_2$ is a star whose center is an unmarked vertex in $D_3$, then we obtain a new decomposition $D_4$ by applying a local complementation at $c$ and removing $c$ and recomposing a marked edge incident with $B_s$.
-Note that $D_4$ is exactly the decomposition obtained from the disjoint union of the two components of $D_3\setminus V(B_s)$ by adding a marked edge $yv$, and thus it is canonical.
-Also, $z$ is represented by $v$ in $D_4$, and therefore $\limbtil_{D_4}[B, z]=H$.
+Assume $B_2$ is a star whose center is an unmarked vertex in $D_3$.
+In this case this center should be $z$.
+We obtain a new decomposition $D_4$ by applying a local complementation at $c$, removing $c$ and recomposing a marked edge incident with $B_s$.
+Note that $D_4$ is exactly the decomposition obtained from the disjoint union of the two connected components of $D_3- V(B_s)$ by adding a marked edge $yv$, and thus it is canonical.
+Also, $z$ is represented by $v$ in $D_4$, and we have $\limbtil_{D_4}[B, z]=H$.
 Thus, $D_4$ is a required decomposition.

-Now we may assume that at least two unmarked vertices of $D_3$ are represented by $c_1$.
-So, $c$ is linked to at least two vertices of $\origin{A}$ in $D_3$.
-Since $\origin{A}$ is an one vertex DH-extension of a connected distance-hereditary graph, $\origin{A}\setminus a$ is connected.
-So, if we define $D_4$ as the canonical decomposition obtained from $D_3\setminus a$, then $D_4$ is connected and $\limbtil_{D_4}[B, c]$ can be regarded as an one vertex DH-extension of $A$.
+Now we assume that $c$ is linked to at least two vertices of $H$ in $D_3$.
+Since $H$ is a one vertex DH-extension of $A$ and $A$ was chosen as a canonical split decomposition of a connected graph, $\origin{H}-a$ is connected.
+So, if we define $D_4$ as the canonical split decomposition obtained from $D_3- a$, then $D_4$ is connected and $\limbtil_{D_4}[B, c]$ can be regarded as a one vertex DH-extension of $A$.
 Therefore, $D_4$ is a required decomposition. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:mainobs}] We prove it by induction on $k$.
 If $k=0$, then $\lrw(G)\ge 1$ and $G$ has an edge.
-Therefore, we may assume that $k\ge 1$.
+We may assume $k\ge 1$.